The iPhone 11 is only seven months old, but we’re already looking forward to its follow-up, the iPhone 12.

 The two premium models are expected to have 5G for a super-speedy internet connection, letting you download and stream in the blink of an eye.
 (Though some analysts think all four models will have 5G.)

 The premium variants are also expected to have triple-lens cameras, giving you tons of shooting options to make your photos look better than ever.

 All of the iPhone 12 variants should have OLED screens, like those found on the iPhone 11 Pro and iPhone 11 Pro Max.
 These give better colours and make the image look more lifelike.

 At least one of the high-end models will have a refresh rate of 120Hz, the rumours say.
 That matches the Samsung Galaxy S20.
 A 120Hz refresh rate will reduce lag and make fast-moving videos look more realistic.

-A faster processor is also on the cards.
-Multiple analysts have suggested Apple will use an A14 Bionic chip, which will not only make the phone run faster, it should improve battery life too.
+All things point to the iPhone 12 receiving a serious processor upgrade.
+Multiple analysts have suggested Apple's iPhone 12 series will run on a drastically faster A14 Bionic chip, which will not only supercharge the phone's speed run, it should improve battery life too.

 iPhone 12: camera